 ANUBIS GATE announces New Album

-“Covered in Colours” to be released April 24th on NIGHTMARE RECORDS.
+“Covered in Colours” is released today on NIGHTMARE RECORDS.

 After recording the dark and introspective album “Covered in Black” the band needed a counterweight album, so they decided to release an album of tracks they were greatly inspired by in their youth, careers and by contemporaries…